-- Ideal client personas
+- Buyer personas

-- Persona pains, problems
+- Persona pains, problems, and challenges

 - Solutions aligned with those persona needs

-- Company differentiation or "remarkables"
+- Company "remarkables"

-Setting Your Company Goals
+1. Setting Company Goals

 To reach your goal of top-line revenue dollars, how many sales need to happen?
 How many leads do you need to close in order to produce that revenue?

-Researching Ideal Client Personas
+2. Researching Ideal Buyer Personas

 After you've identified your goals, it's important to identify who you want to attract — and ultimately sell to — in order to reach them.

-Next, take your clients' actual statements from interviews about their needs, and create strategic messaging to attract more clients just like them.
-Target your ideal prospects with questions they identify with, and then offer your business' unique solution as the answer.
+Next, take your clients' actual statements about their needs and create strategic messaging to attract more clients just like them.
+Target your ideal prospects with questions they identify with, and then offer your business's unique solution as the answer.